gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 That the desire that cannot be satisfied is not a curse but a grace.

-That the two souls in the breast — the one that clings to earth and the one that reaches for the infinite — are not enemies.
+That the two souls in the breast, the one that clings to earth and the one that reaches for the infinite, are not enemies.

 They are the condition of being human.